 Airbnb Tips | Lessons Learned Managing Multiple Properties

 You have been following along with our Airbnb adventures, and we love to hear that you are interested in what it takes to set up one (or four!).
-So, I thought I would share a bunch of shortcuts and lessons I learned in the Summer of 2019 when we went from one Airbnb house (the house I renovated for the HGTV pilot – head HERE for before & after pics and sources) to two houses (the house Mr. Yolo renovated before we got married).
+So, I thought I would share a bunch of Airbnb tips I learned in the Summer of 2019 when we went from one house (the house I renovated for the HGTV pilot – head HERE for before & after pics and sources) to two houses (the house Mr. Yolo renovated before we got married).
 Once we established a routine with the first house, we were hooked.
 With the addition of the DIY Duplex, we will be managing four Airbnb properties in 2020, which would be SUPER overwhelming without the troubleshooting we did in Summer 2019.

 Maximize your cleaning crew’s time

 Hiring out the cleaning after a guest leaves is a complete necessity for us.
 We have such a quick turnover between guests, especially in our busy season, that it’s well worth it to have professionals responsible for cleaning in the most efficient way.
 We found our cleaner through word of mouth, so make sure to ask around for a crew that is reliable and great with communication.

 One of the great Airbnb tips I learned is to give our cleaners a checklist (I included our checklist at the end of the post!)
 This helps them know everything they need to do in a short period of time.
 We aim for consistency in setting up our Airbnb for each guest.
 We also take pictures of each room, and send them to the cleaning crew so the spaces looks the same each time.